mian-yahya-gul/AI-Revenue-Cycle-Operations-Platform/README.md

 ## Agent Collaboration in Practice

-These are the three collaboration patterns the codebase actually implements - not just conceptually, but as real conditional edges and interrupts in `graph/graph.py` and `graph/routing.py`:
+These are the three collaboration patterns the codebase actually implements, not just conceptually, but as real conditional edges and interrupts in `graph/graph.py` and `graph/routing.py`: